eleventy-eight/paul-george/README.md

 # Paul George

-I've spent decades navigating the ever-changing landscape of web development, from the templates of the past to the "blazing fast" React websites of today and the WordPress clunkers inbetween.
-I'm not here to use jargon to make myself feel important.
-I'm here to bridge the gap between design and technical reality with clean code and a healthy dose of skepticism for over-engineered solutions.
-I build premium software for clients who are tired of excuses.
+I've spent decades shipping and rescuing real-world sites, from old template stacks to modern React builds and the WordPress clunkers in between.
+I'm not here to drown you in jargon; I'm here to bridge the gap between design and engineering with clean code and a low tolerance for over-engineered nonsense.

-In my world, resourcefulness beats academia every day of the week.
-I leverage AI and my years of experience to build at pace.
-I'm not afraid to use the latest tech to get you from A to B, because at the end of the day, you aren't paying for my struggle, you're paying for my expertise and a finished product that works.
+Resourcefulness beats theory every day of the week.
+I lean on smart tools (including AI) and experience to move fast without trashing maintainability.
+You're not paying for my struggle, you're paying for my judgment and a finished product that works.

 I’m open to:
-- Remote frontend / WordPress roles (UK‑based)
+- Remote frontend roles (UK‑based)
 - Short, well‑defined freelance projects
 - Consulting to sort out slow, fragile stacks and chaotic web delivery